-CJ-3A Universal Jeeps were turned into "factory" Jeep Fire Engines by both Boyer Fire Apparatus and a Howe Fire Apparatus, although they are harder to find than CJ-2As or even CJ-3Bs.
-There were also some interesting CJ-3A fire truck conversions by Kronenburg in the Netherlands.
+CJ-3A Universal Jeeps were turned into "factory" Jeep Fire Engines by both Boyer Fire Apparatus and Howe Fire Apparatus, although they are harder to find than CJ-2As or even CJ-3Bs.
+In Europe there were some interesting CJ-3A fire trucks built by Kronenburg in the Netherlands.